 To turn multi-select off, just tap in an empty space on the Plot, and all objects will be deselected.

 With multiple objects selected, you have several options for moving them.
 If you drag one, the rest will also be moved by the same amount.
 If you rotate one (by performing a rotation gesture with two fingers on the workspace), all selected objects will be rotated by the same amount, while staying in place.
-If you press and hold with three fingers, you can move and rotate all selected objects as if they were all on a moving platform; they will maintain their spacing and rotation relative to each other, while moving and rotating as a group.
+If you press and hold with three fingers, you can move and rotate all selected objects as if they were all on a moving platform; they will maintain their spacing and rotation relative to each other, while moving and rotating as a group relative to the center of your three-finger touch.

 When you first perform your three-finger touch, a grey crosshairs will appear at that location.
 As you move and rotate your fingers, you’ll see the crosshairs move and rotate with your touch, while keeping another crosshairs at the original point as a reference.
-If your rotation is zero, the circle of the crosshairs will turn green; if your position change is zero, the hash marks turn green.
+A blue disc shows how much you’ve rotated the group of Objects, and if the detail table is closed, text will appear that tell you the translation and rotation of your grouping.

-When Snap is enabled, objects can be attached to others: Units onto Rails, Lifts, or other Units; Rails onto Lifts.
+When Snap is enabled, objects can be attached to others: Units onto Rails, Lifts, or other Units; Rails onto Lifts; Lifts onto Rails, Gels onto Units.
 You’ll see orange points and lines appear while you drag an object if rigging is available.

 When you select an object that has other objects rigged to it, those rigged objects will automatically be locked so you can move the selected object more easily.
 To select one of these locked objects, either de-select the selected object to unlock the rigged objects, or open the selected object’s detail table and choose one of the rigged objects listed.